crashoverride777/swifty-ads/README.md

 # How to use all helpers

 I deprecated the AdsManager.swift file in v6.1 as I felt like it was complicating things unnecessarlily and making the helper(s) less flexible and more confusing to beginners.
-If you are using all 3 helpers at the same time you will have to implement your own logic for showing the correct ad, similar to the deprecated AdsManager class.
+If you are using both helpers at the same time you will have to implement your own logic for showing the correct ad, similar to the deprecated AdsManager class.

 To differentiate between targets you can do something like this.